 Pick Cat Toys That Are Safe

-Cat toys can range from free homemade distractions to battery-powered devices.
+Cat toys can range from free, homemade distractions to battery-powered devices.
 But regardless of the price tag, safety comes first.

 Cats should never have any toy that includes loose string or yarn.
-The papillae that give the cat’s tongue its rough texture act as tiny hooks to draw the string or yard into the cat’s throat.
+The papillae that give the cat’s tongue its rough texture act as tiny hooks to draw the string or yarn into the cat’s throat.

 Once ingested, string or yarn can lead to serious, even deadly, problems in the digestive tract.